 Okay, so what if I wrote about a white person who helps a black person—

 I guess that’s the takeaway, huh?
 That white people shouldn’t center themselves in stories about racial issues, just as able-bodied people shouldn’t center themselves in stories about disability, and so on.
 Which means I should probably stop asking you to appease my white fragility…

-I want to reiterate this line: As a white writer, you have to realize that your stories are going to be filtered through a white persepective, no matter how hard you try to distance yourself from it.
-That’s why, while it’s great for white authors to write of characters of color, that’s not going to be sufficient to fix the diversity problem.
+I want to reiterate this point: As a white writer, you have to realize that your stories are going to be filtered through a white persepective, no matter how hard you try to distance yourself from it.
+That’s why, while it’s great for white authors to write characters of color, that’s not going to be sufficient to fix the diversity problem.
 (For an important example, see this article in Teen Vogue about the Netflix documentary about Marsha P. Johnson and why it’s critical that trans and gender-nonconforming people, especially trans people of color, “be the architects of [their] own narratives.”)

 Consequently (and here’s the TL;DR),

 - The only way to achieve true diversity is to regularly publish books written from a wide spectrum of perspectives and worldviews.
 This means we need to champion work by minority authors and marginalized voices, whether they choose to write about their personal experiences (“Own Voices”) or not.

 - And while we should continue to populate our novels with all kinds of characters, putting in the work to make sure our portrayals are as accurate as possible (you can start by reading all the previous posts in this series!),

 - We need to reevaluate the colonialist idea that writers can write about whatever they want.
 Empathy is important but not enough, and some stories and experiences simply cannot be adequately told by white, cishet, able-bodied writers.
 Moreover, when white authors write about marginalized communities, they’re likely taking away publishing opportunities from marginalized authors, and thus preventing diversity (see #1).